-This Methodology and associated Credit Class are designed to be globally applicable, supporting the adoption of algae-integrated nutrient removal systems across diverse wastewater treatment contexts.
+This Methodology and associated credit class document titled "GHG & Co-Benefits in Watershed Carbon v1.0" (hereafter referred to as Credit Class) are designed to be globally applicable, supporting the adoption of algae-integrated nutrient removal systems across diverse wastewater treatment contexts.
 It establishes a standardized framework for quantifying and verifying GHG reductions while accommodating regional variations in environmental, regulatory, and operational factors.
 The methodology applies to municipal and industrial wastewater treatment facilities, as well as to areas in developing regions where algae-integrated treatment systems can provide sustainable alternatives to conventional gray infrastructure.
 To ensure accuracy and applicability, Project Proponents are required to incorporate geographically specific data, including local energy grid emissions factors, regional emissions factors for chemical production, and applicable water quality and environmental regulations.
 This ensures the methodology can adapt effectively to diverse settings while upholding rigorous and consistent standards for carbon credit generation and verification.